blankia1/microtrader/README.md

 # Make customised AWS AMI with packer
 brew install packer

+# The customised AMI has the docker network interface removed because it is using "Host Networking".
+Having the default docker interface can intervene with the HOST Networking mode.
+Default Docker interface is best used for bridge networking.
+docker run -it  --rm  --net=host alphine ifconfig

 # Docker in Production using AWS - Microtrader Application

 This is the sample application for the Pluralsight course Docker in Production using AWS.